Length: c. 30 minutes

 Orchestration: 2 flutes (both = piccolo), 2 oboes, 2 clarinets (both = E-flat clarinet), bass clarinet, 2 bassoons, 4 horns, 3 trumpets, 2 trombones, tuba, timpani, percussion (bongos, caracol, drum - with snares, drum - without snares, guiro, huehuetl, Indian drum, sonajas, tam-tam, tom-toms, tumbadora, tumkul, and xylophone), piano, and strings

-First performance by the Los Angeles Philharmonic: March 5, 1998, Esa-Pekka Salonen conducting
+First Los Angeles Philharmonic performance: March 5, 1998, Esa-Pekka Salonen conducting

 “There is inside me a very peculiar understanding of nature: Everything is rhythm,” Revueltas wrote.
 “The poet’s language is everyday language.
 Everyone understands it or feels it.
 Music alone has to perfect its own language.
 All of that together is what music is to me.
 My rhythms are booming, dynamic, tactile, visual.
 I think in images that are melodic strains, that move dynamically.”

 Thinking in images that move dynamically is obviously a productive quality in a film composer, and after perennial outsider Silvestre Revueltas broke with Carlos Chávez and the more institutional Mexican musical establishment, films became the mainstay of his career.
 After Redes (1935) and the rupture with Chávez, Revueltas scored or contributed music to eight more films before he died in October 1940.